WWhen FKC was formed in 2004 its mission statement was as follows :-

 Friends of Kenya's Children will endeavour to relieve the need of orphaned, abandoned or homeless children in Lodwar and Eldoret, in partnership with Christian Outreach Ministries Worldwide(COM).

 Our Motto, "Out of poverty through education" recognises that the best way to help a child escape the poverty trap is to enable him/her to attend school.
-Therefore FKC is committed to supporting the development of a school in the poor community near Eldoret served by COM.
-In addition to serving the local community, this school accepts as boarders orphaned or abandonded children from Lodwar and other areas served by COM.
+Therefore FKC is committed to supporting the development of a school in Kahoya, a poor community near Eldoret.
+In addition to serving the local community, this school accepts as boarders orphaned or abandoned children from Lodwar and other areas.

 2003At Good News Crusade's (GNC) summer camp, two people from Derby met a Kenyan pastor.
 He described a problem he had back home.
 He was responsible for 115 orphans in Lodwar, a desert region 350 miles north of his home town of Eldoret.
 His church, in the Eldoret slum area, was not able to support the children.